dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

 } i2c_t;
 ```

-During initialization you shoudl set the SCL and SDA pins to
+During initialization you should set the SCL and SDA pins to
-   1. input.
+   1. Input.
-   2. pullups (`gpio_set_pullup`).
+   2. Pullups (`gpio_set_pullup`).

 Then during use, just rely on the `is_input_p` fields to check the
 state of a pin.